znes/angus-scenarios/README.md

 ### Raw data

 To run the build script the required raw data needs to be downloaded.
-Store the data in your home directory under `oemof-raw-data`.
-The required data sets can be found in the sources.
+Generally, the data will be downloaded automatically.
+You have to create an  `oemof-raw-data` directory in your home folder:

+    mkdir /home/user/oemof-raw-data

 ## Build